WendyAchieng01/Data-Analysis/README.md

-# Linear-Regression
+# Data-Analysis
-The code desmonstrates a siple linear regressinon which is written in Python Attached is the corresponding dataset used.
+The code desmonstrates a simple data analysis which is done in Python Attached is the corresponding dataset used.